beniaminp/WatermarkServiceSpringer/README.md

 can be added without having to create new services for every entity).</br>
 I know that probably is not the best approach to the problem.</br>
 This is what I understood from the requirements and I hope that I understood correct :).</br>
+To see all methods from the service, go to 'yourhost:yourport/application.wadl'</br>

 Prerequirements: